 Danae Grandison is a Jamaican-born independent filmmaker currently residing in Brooklyn, New York.
-After 20 years in design and advertising, she discovered her passion for film while attending the School of Visual Arts in 2011.
-It was here that she studied with Oscar-winning screenwriter Alexander Dinelaris as well as writing and directing her thesis film, [Re] Defined.
-Premiering in Oscar-qualifying film festivals like Urban World Film Festival (NY) and Pan African Film Festival (LA), [Re] Defined, would be the beginning of an eclectic and fruitful film career for Grandison.
+She is also a past Miss Jamaica USA 1997 a crown she wore while in school at F.I.T. in NYC studying Graphic design.
+After 20 years in design and advertising, she rediscovered her passion for film to pursue a Master's at the School of Visual Arts (SVA).
+It was here that she studied with Oscar-winning screenwriter Alexander Dinelaris as she wrote her first screenplay to direct.
+Her thesis film, [Re] Defined went on to premiere in Oscar-qualifying film festivals like Urban World Film Festival (NY) and Pan African Film Festival (LA), as well as screened at SAG-AFTRA Foundation short film showcase.
+[Re] Defined, would be the beginning of an eclectic and fruitful film career for Grandison.

 With poise and empathy, Grandison believes in embracing the lives and narratives of others with careful observation, crafting stories that authentically speak to her audience.
-As a visionary leader, Grandison’s work has been praised by outlets like the Huffington Post’s [Canada] Allia McLeod stating “Gracefully shot, Unspoken carries more weight in the moments when no one is speaking and the inner tension screen is palpable.”
-Unspoken is currently in development as a feature-length screenplay she plans to direct and is expected to begin filming in 2024.
+As a visionary leader, her work has been praised by outlets like the Huffington Post’s [Canada] Allia McLeod stating “Gracefully shot, Unspoken carries more weight in the moments when no one is speaking and the inner tension screen is palpable.”
+Unspoken is currently in development as a feature-length screenplay now titled "The Bed Head", which she will direct.

 Recently, Grandison participated in the AICP’s Over 40 Mentorship Program (2021-22), selected SHOOT 2020 New Directors showcase, was a screenplay finalist in the Anchorage International Film Festival (2020), and was a part of the inaugural Australian International Screen Forum’s Women in Screen workshop (2019).
 Danae’s work explores themes of human empathy while masterfully encouraging critical dialogue on how we can understand our narratives and those told in society.